Nintendo Switch 2 unboxing: What do you get with the console?

 Nintendo has sent Switch 2 review units out to media outlets for them to check out the new console and games running on it.

-indy100 is very fortunate to have been sent one of these units and this is what comes in the box.
+indy100 is very fortunate to have been sent one of these units and this is what comes in the box - read our first impressions of the console here.

 The first thing that will be seen when unboxing are the two new Joy-Con controllers and main part of the console with the bigger screen.
 Joy-Con 2 connects magnetically instead of on rails this time around.